 A threat hunter, also called a cybersecurity threat analyst, is a security professional or managed service provider (MSP) that proactively uses manual or machine-assisted techniques to detect security incidents that may elude the grasp of automated systems.
 Threat hunters aim to uncover incidents that an enterprise would otherwise not find out about, providing chief information security officers (CISOs) and chief information officers (CIOs) with an additional line of defense against advanced persistent threats (APTs).

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-The threat hunter in the organization
+The threat hunter in the enterprise

-Threat hunters typically work within a security operations center (SOC), which takes the leading role in an enterprise's threat detection and incident response activities.
+Threat hunters typically work within a security operations center (SOC) and take the lead role in an enterprise's threat detection and incident response activities.
 Threat hunting may be assigned as an additional duty to one or more security engineers within a SOC, or a SOC may dedicate security engineers to full-time threat hunting duties.

 Additional options for creating a threat hunting team include rotating security engineers into the threat hunting role on a temporary basis and then having them return to their usual jobs within the SOC.
 Internally, threat hunters hunters are often managed by the an organization's CISO, who works with the CIO to coordinate enterprise security.